Pszenno: History

 In 1243 the village was established within fragmented Piast-ruled Poland under so-called German Law under Johann Graf von Wuerben.

 The Polish name comes from the word pszenica, which means wheat, while the German name Weizenrodau literally means wheat uprooting.
 The ancestors of the Watzenrode family of Prussia based their family name on the village since this is where they originated.

 Since 1645, the Evangelical inhabitants of the town belonged to the Church of Peace in nearby Świdnica, while, until 1773, the Catholics belonged to the Jesuit Church of Świdnica.
 The village was annexed by Prussia in 1741, and was administratively located in the Świdnica County (then Landkreis Schweidnitz) since.
 A sugar factory was established in the village in the early 19th century.

 From 1871 to 1945 it was also part of Germany.
 In 1874 the local civil registry was established.
-During World War II the Germans operated the E12001 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the village.
+During World War II the Germans operated the E12001 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp and the 12001 forced labour subcamp of the Stalag VIII-A POW camp in the village.
 After Germany's defeat in the war, in 1945, the village became again part of Poland.